WaGi-Coding/TakiRandomSpawnForMordhau/README.md

+# DO NOT USE THIS!!!
+This was only some dirty workaround when modding was not a thing in Mordhau

 # Taki Random Spawn System for Mordhau
 ### Easy to use Random Spawn System for Custom/Modded Mordhau Map Creators.
 You can set a range with a Sphere around a SpawnPoint.
 If somebody stays inside this Sphere the Spawn Controller will check for another SpawnPoint.